TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 class: small-code

 <small>
-See for example [this blog post](http://blog.minitab.com/blog/adventures-in-statistics-2/regression-analysis-how-do-i-interpret-r-squared-and-assess-the-goodness-of-fit) related to intepreting p-values and regression coefficients of a linear model summary.
+For a quick rundown, see the 'Calling summary' section of [this blog post](http://blog.yhat.com/posts/r-lm-summary.html) or read about coefficients and p-values [here](http://blog.minitab.com/blog/adventures-in-statistics-2/regression-analysis-how-do-i-interpret-r-squared-and-assess-the-goodness-of-fit)
 </small>